-Product Management Directors report using a large range of skills on the job.
-Most notably, skills in Strategy, Product Management, Team Leadership, and Business Strategy are correlated to pay that is above average.
+Survey takers working as Product Management Directors report using a large range of professional skills.
+Most notably, skills in Team Leadership, Product Management, Business Strategy, and Strategy are correlated to pay that is above average.
 Skills that seem to negatively impact pay include Project Management, Product Marketing, and Business Analysis.
-Most people who know Business Strategy also know Leadership and Product Marketing.
+Most people familiar with Business Strategy also know Leadership and Product Marketing.

 Pay by Experience Level for Product Management Director